Suite — Field service for trade contractors

 Available now

-Building owners see their inspection history, open proposals, deficiencies, invoices, and payment receipts.
-The AHJ sees their slice.
-Three parties, one record, no email attachments.
+Building owners see their inspection history, open proposals, deficiencies, invoices, and payment-status context where configured.
+The AHJ sees their authorized slice.

 Available now